-In both cases, the results indicate that the runtime is almost constant.
-The analysis of the scaling exponent support this findings as the uncertainties of the fits are too large to conclude that the exponents are non-zero.
-Analysis of the different runtime components shows that the dominant contribution to the total runtime comes from the readout, which is on the order of $200 \mu s$ per annealing run.
-This implies that measuring the final quantum state of the D-Wave quantum annealer is up to two orders of magnitude longer than executing the quantum evolution required to prepare this state, as the annealing time in this experiment varies from $0.5 \mu s$ to $27 \mu s$.
-This discrepancy, and the difficulties it poses for investigating $\TTe$ scaling, motivated the exclusion of readout time in~\cite{Lidar2025}.
-However, this argument is not entirely convincing.
-Measurements are an inescapable part of quantum computing, whether analogue or digital.
-Information encoded in a quantum state must be read from a quantum device, as only the measurement results provide the solution to a computational problem.
+Under these definitions, the results indicate that the effective runtime remains nearly constant over the range of problem sizes considered.
+An analysis of the scaling exponent supports this observation, as the uncertainties in the fitted exponents are too large to reliably distinguish them from zero.
+Examining the individual runtime components reveals that readout constitutes the dominant contribution to the total runtime, on the order of $200\,\mu$s per annealing run.
+By comparison, the annealing time in these experiments varies between $0.5\,\mu$s and $27\,\mu$s, indicating that measurement of the final quantum state requires significantly more time than the quantum evolution used to prepare it.
+This disparity complicates the investigation of $\TTe$ scaling and provides context for the exclusion of readout time in Ref.~\cite{Lidar2025}.
+However, measurement is an intrinsic component of quantum computation -- both analog and digital -- and the information encoded in a quantum state must ultimately be extracted through readout in order to obtain a solution to the computational problem.

-For reference we compared scaling of the quantum annealing protocol to a classical algorithm, Simulated Bifurcation Machine (SBM~\cite{Goto2016,Goto2021,PawlowskiClosingGap}), cf. App.~\ref{app:SBM}.
-Since it is a classical algorithm, the runtime can be measured directly and split into components, in particular the pure computation time, in our case performed on GPU -- \(t_f^{\rm GPU}\), and the overhead time \(t_f^{\rm overhead}\), which is dominated by the data transfer between CPU and GPU and hyperparameter tuning as exaplained in Appendix~\ref{app:SBM}.
-We~denote the total time from the end user perspective as \(t_f^{\rm tot} = t_f^{\rm GPU} + t_f^{\rm overhead}\).
-In Fig.~\ref{fig:scaling_comp} we show that the impact of overhead on the scaling of \(\medTTe\) is certainly non-negligible, albeit much less pronounced than in the quantum case. \emph{ Our experiments show that runtime $\approx$ ``compute'' $+$ ``a weakly varying constant'' does not hold for quantum annealers.
-In contrast, this approximation remains valid for classical hardware such as GPUs, which explains why scaling behavior is preserved across different methodologies for measuring time. }
+For comparison, we evaluate the scaling behavior of the quantum annealing protocol against a classical Simulated Bifurcation Machine (SBM~\cite{Goto2016,Goto2021,PawlowskiClosingGap}); see App.~\ref{app:SBM}.
+As a classical algorithm, SBM allows direct measurement and decomposition of runtime into components, including the pure computation time, performed on a GPU (\(t_f^{\rm GPU}\)), and overhead time (\(t_f^{\rm overhead}\)), dominated by data transfer between CPU and GPU and hyperparameter tuning, as described in App.~\ref{app:SBM}.
+We denote the total runtime from an end-user perspective as \(t_f^{\rm tot} = t_f^{\rm GPU} + t_f^{\rm overhead}\).
+As shown in Fig.~\ref{fig:scaling_comp}, the impact of overhead on the scaling of \(\medTTe\) is non-negligible, though substantially less pronounced than in the quantum annealing case.